The Complete GS1-128 Guide

 Application Identifiers (AIs)

-The power of GS1-128 lies in its Application Identifiers.
-These prefixes in parentheses inform the scanning system about the data format that follows:
+The true power of the GS1-128 format lies entirely in its Application Identifiers.
+These prefixes, always printed in parentheses beneath the barcode, inform the scanning system about the exact data format and meaning of the characters that follow:

-One of the main benefits of GS1-128 is the ability to concatenate multiple AIs into a single barcode.
-For example, a single label can contain the GTIN, Batch Number, and Expiration Date.
-This reduces the total number of barcodes on a package, simplifying the scanning process for warehouse staff.
+One of the main benefits of GS1-128 is the ability to concatenate multiple AIs into a single, long barcode.
+For example, a single label can contain the GTIN, Batch Number, and Expiration Date together.
+This reduces the total number of barcodes on a package, simplifying the scanning process for warehouse staff and reducing mis-scans.
+You can generate GS1-128 barcodes with our free online tool.